garylirocks/quickrefs/azure-compute.markdown

     - **OS disk** (`/dev/sda` on Linux),
     - **Temporary disk**, is a short-term storage (`D:` on Windows, `/mnt` on Linux, page files, swap files), **local to the server, NOT in a storage account**
     - **Data disk**, for database files, website static content, app code, etc
-  - VHDs are page blobs in Azure Storage
-  - Two options for managing the relationship between the storage account and each VHD:
+  - Disks are actually VHDs files (page blobs) in Azure Storage account, two options for managing the relationship between disks and storage accounts:
+    - **managed disks**: newer and recommended, you only need to specify the type (Ultra/Premium/Standard SSD, Standard HDD) and size, only show the disks, hide the underlying storage account and page blobs
     - **unmanaged disks**: expose the underlying storage accounts and page blobs, an account is capable of supporting 40 standard VHDs, it's hard to scale out, you need to take care IOPS limit, etc
-    - **managed disks**: newer and recommended, you only need to specify the type (Ultra/Premium/Standard SSD, Standard HDD) and size, only show the disks, hide the underlying storage account and page blobs

 - OS
   - Multiple versions of Windows and Linux